chestertonic/node-core-audio/README.md

 /**
  * Returns the current input buffer of the soundcard as array.
  * Note: This is a blocking call, don't take too long!
+ * @return {Array} The current input buffer of the soundcard as array.
  */
 var samples = engine.read()